 Pain is a very important reason why cats become less keen to eat.
 The most common cause is dental and gum diseases.
 Common signs that might indicate your cats have oral pain include red/swollen gums, smelly breath, drooling, suddenly becoming a sloppy eater/dropping food outside the bowl before eating.

-Older cats are more susceptible to most diseases, and kidney diseases could be the underlying cause for your cats not eating, so it's important to schedule an appointment with your vet at the first sign of behavioural changes, including appetite loss.
+Older cats are more susceptible to most diseases, and kidney disease could be the underlying cause for your cats not eating, so it's important to schedule an appointment with your vet at the first sign of behavioural changes, including appetite loss.

 Encourage your cats to eat by putting small pieces of food on your finger to be licked off.